deepbeepmeep/Cosmos1GP/README.md

 2) You may try to turn on compilation with Xformers in the Video Engine configuration menu, usually compilation consumes less VRAM

 3) The original Nvidia Transformer Engine is more VRAM efficient than xformers.
-So you need to install it first (see instructions above) and run the application with the ‘—use-te’ parameter
+In order to use it you will need to install it first (see instructions above) and run the application with the ‘—use-te’ parameter

+**Known issue** :
+- Transformer Engine may be slow on some systems when ran on unquantized models (issue with original repo)

 ### Command line parameters for the Gradio Server
 --use-te : run the server using the Transformer Engine (see installation abover)